Ex-risks/Ex-Cursus/README.md

 Around the lines the plate carries conventional cartographic furniture: a kilometre graticule, a scale bar, a compass rose, and a title cartouche.
 A four-role typographic system orders the labelling — a tracked small-caps title, an uppercase section label, oldstyle tabular figures for numeric values, and italic annotation for natural features.

 A second, quantitative layer reads the same tracks.
 Cursus estimates a kernel density surface of occupancy and extracts isopleth contours from it by marching squares (Lorensen & Cline, 1987), producing utilisation-distribution bands of the kind Brian Worton introduced for delimiting home range (Worton, 1989).
 The drawing and the measurement derive from one dataset.

-## A Wider Trajectory

-I treat these experiments as ecological informatics: the computational study of ecological pattern and process (Michener & Jones, 2012), pursued through simulation and rendered as cartography.
-The questions are ecological, the method is computational, and the output is cartographic.
-The model is exploratory; its parameters are pre-set to expose mechanism, and are not calibrated to a particular population.

-The series became the basis for a successive experiments,_ Spacing Prediction_, which replaces fixed behavioural rules with multi-agent reinforcement learning and introduces anticipatory systems — in Robert Rosen's sense of a system that acts on an internal predictive model of future state (Rosen, 1985) — to ecological modelling and cartographic drawing.

-Both belong to a longer programme: building small, legible simulated worlds — toy-worlds — as instruments for studying/training spatial intelligence.
-Each world fixes a few mechanisms, exposes them as parameters, and renders their spatial consequences directly, so that questions about memory, anticipation, and movement can be examined through construction.

 ## Running Cursus